-Education for operation leaders who direct the decontamination works (for the works for handling designated contaminated soil and wastes, they are limited to those in the workplaces where the average ambient dose rate exceeds $2.5\mu Sv/h$.) should be provided by lectures according to the table below, which shows general subject areas in the left column with specific topics in the middle column.
-Hours for each subject should be more than that in the right column.
+Education for operation leaders who direct the decontamination work (for work for handling designated contaminated soil and waste, limited to that in the workplaces where the average ambient dose rate exceeds 2.5 $\mu$ Sv/h.) should be provided by lectures according to the table below, which shows general subject areas in the left column with specific topics in the middle column.
+Minimum hours for each subject are shown in the right column.

-Subject areas Topics Minimum duration How to determine work 1) Structure and handling of radiation detectors 2.5 hours procedures and arrange 2) Methods for preliminary survey the workers engaged in 3) Establishment of work plans decontamination works 4) Determination of work procedures How to direct the workers 1) Methods for directing inspections, including 2 hours engaged in before work, etc. and education decontamination works 2) Methods of instruction during works 3) Methods to instruct workers in appropriate usage of protective equipment How to take actions in 1) Emergency actions in case of occupational hazards 1 hour case of abnormal events 2) Methods of transport to the hospital, etc.
+Subject areas Topics Minimum duration How to determine work 1) Structure and handling of radiation detectors 2.5 hours procedures and arrange 2) Methods for preliminary survey workers engaged in 3) Establishment of work plans decontamination work 4) Determination of work procedures How to direct workers 1) Methods for directing inspections, including before 2 hours engaged in work, etc. and education decontamination work 2) Methods of instruction during work 3) Methods to instruct workers in appropriate usage of protective equipment How to take actions in 1) Emergency actions in case of occupational hazards 1 hour case of abnormal events 2) Methods of transport to the hospital, etc.